September 14, 2025Serverless

-Serverless vs Traditional Architecture: A Real-World Cost Comparison
+Serverless vs Traditional Architecture: Real Cost Analysis

 After migrating dozens of applications from traditional EC2-based deployments to serverless architectures, we've gathered extensive data on real costs, performance impacts, and operational overhead.
 This comprehensive analysis shares our findings to help you make informed architectural decisions.